IgniteUI/igniteui-docfx/en/components/transaction-how-to.md

 ### Using igxTransactionService

+{{ It has undo/redo - it has pending transaction
+Undo/redo stack is an array that contains array of transactions. }}

 `igxTransactionService` extends `IgxBaseTransactionService`.

 You need to define the `igxTransactionService` as a provider for the igxGrid or for some of its parent components in order to have Batch Editing feature enabled.